Subscribe to RSS

 TK: Conceptualization, methodology, validation, data collection, pilot experiment, writing of the original draft, and writing—review and editing.
 PP: formal analysis and writing—review and editing.
 All authors have read and agreed to the published version of the manuscript.

-Work developed at the Department of Orthopedics, Faculty of Medicine, Rajavithi Hospital, Bangkok, Thailand.
+Work carried out at the Department of Orthopedics, Faculty of Medicine, Rajavithi Hospital, Bangkok, Thailand.

 Publication History